-- · pricing (contractual rates of interest, movement in prime rates, late fees and merchant discount rates); - · changes to our mix of loans (e.g., the number of loans bearing promotional rates as compared to standard rates); - frequency of late fees incurred when account holders fail to make their minimum payment by the required due date; - · credit performance and accrual status of our loans; and - · yield earned on our liquidity portfolio.
+- pricing (contractual rates of interest, movement in prime rates, late fees and merchant discount rates); - changes to our mix of loans (e.g., the number of loans bearing promotional rates as compared to standard rates); - · frequency of late fees incurred when account holders fail to make their minimum payment by the required due date; - · credit performance and accrual status of our loans; and - · yield earned on our liquidity portfolio.

-Interest income increased by \$1,581 million, or 9.6%, for the year ended December 31, 2018, and by \$1,629 million, or 11.0%, for the year ended December 31, 2017.
-These increases were driven primarily by growth in our average loan receivables.
+Interest income increased by \$1,102 million, or 6.1%, for the year ended December 31, 2019.
+The increase was driven primarily by growth in our average loan receivables.